pmagaz/webpush-notification-server/README.md

 $ yarn start
 ```

-This will launch the webpush notification server in the port defined in `.env` file and also will serve the client side code located in `public/` folder using express static path.
-This client code will register the service worker and prompt the user to allow webpush notifications from that host.
+This will launch the Web Push notification server in the port defined in `.env` file and also will serve the client side code located in `public/` folder using express static path.
+This client code will register the service worker and prompt the user to allow Web Push notifications from that host.

 If the user accepts to receive notifications, a new subscription will be generated using [subscribe](https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe) method of the [PushManager](https://developer.mozilla.org/en-US/docs/Web/API/PushManager) and the subscription will be sent to
 `http://localhost:8000/register` POST route that will store the subscription in the database if it doesn't exists yet.